themirrazz/syntax7/README.md

 `integer7` - An integer, decimal, float, or number.<br>
 `tick7` - Used for the backtick-type strings in ES6.
 Only used in v0.0.1
 `insert7` - Used for content between the brackets in backtick-type strings in ES6 (eg `` `my string${0}` ``)
+`kw8` - a second keyword.
+This is built-in functions in Python, tag content in HTML, and most text in INI.

 ## Supported Platforms